bUnit-dev/bUnit/docs/site/docs/getting-started/index.md

 To start writing tests for Blazor components, first set up a test project and then you can start adding tests, using either using C# or Razor syntax.

-The *basics* getting started topics are:
+The *basic* getting started topics are:

 1. **<xref:create-test-project>** covers setting up a bUnit test project.
 2. **<xref:writing-csharp-tests>** covers the basics of writing tests in C#, i.e. like regular unit tests.